SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

    :header: "Property","Description"
    :widths: 40,58

-   "field=""[attribute name]""", "The name of the attribute according to the object definition.
+   "field=""[string]""", "The name of the attribute according to the object definition.
 Optional fields can also be used.
-The should have a constant name."
+They should have a constant name."
    "validation=""[*]""", "Set up a validation rule (e.g. ""*"" is used to ask for obligatory input).
 Example:

       .. code-block:: console